manassharma07/crysx_nn/README.md

 from crysx_nn import network
 model = network.nn_model(nInputs=nInputs, neurons_per_layer=neurons_per_layer, activation_func_names=activation_func_names, batch_size=batchSize, device='CPU', init_method='Xavier')
 ```
-Note: ```device='CPU'``` indidcates that the we are going to be running the computations on the CPU.
-If you have cupy installed and a compatible GP then you could also use ```device='GPU'```.
+Note: ```device='CPU'``` indicates that the we are going to be running the computations on the CPU.
+If you have cupy installed and a compatible GPU, then you could also use ```device='GPU'```.
 However, in that case the inputs and ouputs should also be cupy arrays instead of numpy arrays.
 To check if the model was initialized correctly, you can check the model details as
 ```python
 model.details()